2025 Outlook: Data Privacy and Security in KYB, KYC, AML Compliance

 • Security: Reduces the risk of data breaches by minimizing the amount of data collected.

-• Compliance: Aligns with GDPR’s principle of data minimization.
+• Compliance: Aligns with data privacy principles and regulations.

-• Data Encryption: Use encryption to protect data during transmission and storage.
+• Encryption: Use encryption to protect data at rest and in transit.

 • Access Controls: Implement strict access controls to limit who can access personal data.